the-sarthak-jain/Flipkart-Clone/README.md

 - [Font Awesome](https://fontawesome.com/) for the icons.
 - Flipkart for the inspiration.

+---
 ## Contact

+For any inquiries or support, please contact [Sarthak Jain](mailto:mail.sarthakjain@gmail.com).

-If you have any questions or suggestions, feel free to contact me at [Sarthak Jain](mail.sarthakjain@gmail.com).
+Thank you for checking out Flipkart Clone!
+If you have any questions or suggestions, feel free to reach out.